conversejs/converse.js/docs/source/index.rst

 status widget, chatrooms and other controls.

-By default this box is hidden and can be toggled by clicking on any element in the page with class *toggle-online-users*.
+By default this box is hidden and can be toggled by clicking on any element in the page with class *toggle-controlbox*.

 If this options is set to true, the controlbox will by default be shown upon page load.